-Tim Dick is a criminal lawyer with Legal Aid.
+Tim Dick is a criminal lawyer, now based in Wellington, New Zealand.
 He was formerly a journalist with The Sydney Morning Herald, where he worked in a variety of roles, including as opinion editor.
 As a lawyer, he is admitted in both Australia and New Zealand.
-After volunteering for a week at 826 Valencia and consulting widely with the community he and Cath Keenan co-founded the Sydney Story Factory.
+After volunteering for a week at 826 Valencia and consulting widely with the community he and Cath Keenan co-founded the Story Factory.
 He is the incorporated entity's public officer and is responsible for its administration and legal compliance.

 Gail Hambly is general counsel and company secretary for the Fairfax Media Group and is responsible for the provision of legal, company secretarial, corporate governance and internal audit services across the Group.
 She is also a member of the strategy team.
 Gail is chair of CopyCo Pty Ltd which is a joint venture intellectual property licensing company for Australian newspapers and magazines and up until 2015 she was a director of Company B Limited (Belvoir Theatre Company).

 Jonathan is an established entrepreneur having grown and exited one of Australia's first e-commerce businesses, Fast Flowers.
 He is now the CEO and founder of Sydney based technology startup up Local Measure.
 Jonathan was a finalist for BRW Entrepreneur of the Year in 2012 and was named as one of the top 20 people to watch in the IT industry by The Australian.
 Jonathan holds a Bachelor of Commerce with Honours and a Masters of Political Science from University of NSW and a Masters of Commerce from Sydney University.